 From controlling everything including your lights and laundry via your smartphone, to your Amazon Alexa randomly laughing in what some call a very creepy manner, IoT is everywhere.
 Not only is it surrounding us in our modern homes, it's also present in the production, delivery, placement, and use of concrete.

 Smart Technology in the Concrete Industry

 Contractors and construction companies are using IoT, software as a service (SaaS) models, and concrete sensors to organize and track everything from concrete mix design, deliveries, efficiency, and concrete placement and performance.
-As IoT technologies are infiltrating concrete plants, they are also making their way into ready-mix trucks and onto the job site.
+As IoT technologies infiltrate concrete plants, they are also making their way into ready-mix trucks and onto jobsites.

 Only in recent years, with the early adoption of IoT concrete sensors and devices, have producers been able to better track and accurately maintain concrete quality during its trip to the jobsite.
 In the past, there was no avoiding discrepancies as concrete producers were relying solely on human action to track information that could affect the concrete mix, like water added to the mix or extended delays due to traffic.
 It’s no secret that things can easily be forgotten when filling out the delivery ticket, where all the information about the trip and mix is recorded.
 With the more advanced systems utilizing smart devices, companies have seen improved efficiency and quality control.

 More Than a GPS in Mix Trucks

 With the fast evolution of technology, we are seeing new devices being developed that have the ability to track truck activity as well as the properties of the materials they are transporting.